lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

     Otherwise, the Rule MUST be disregarded.

     This specification does not prevent multiple Rules from matching the above steps and therefore being valid for use.
-    What to do in the case of multiple valid Rules is left to the implementation.
+    Which Rule to use among multiple valid Rules is left to the implementation.
     As long as the same Rule set is installed at both ends, this degree of freedom does not constitute an interoperability issue.